-- (70) Article 7 of the Proposal provides the definition of initial and final CNEC list.
+- (80) Article 7 of the Proposal provides the definition of the initial and final CNEC list.
 The selection is based on principles which treat all cross-border elements as CNEs, while the only limitation of the internal CNEs is the sensitivity towards the cross-zonal exchanges with a zone-to-zone PTDF threshold of 5%.
-As a result of this proposed approach, the LT CNEC list would potentially contain more internal CNECs than the corresponding day-ahead or intraday CNEC list, as at day-ahead and intraday processes, the internal CNECs are selected also taking into account the principles of economic efficiency. - (71) ACER notes that Article 10(3) of the FCA Regulation requires that the long-term capacity calculation methodology shall be compatible with the capacity calculation methodology established for the day-ahead and intraday time frames.
+As a result of this proposed approach, the LT CNEC list would potentially contain more internal CNECs than the corresponding day-ahead or intraday CNEC list, as at day-ahead and intraday processes, the internal CNECs are selected also taking into account the principles of economic efficiency. - (81) ACER notes that Article 10(3) of the FCA Regulation requires that the long-term capacity calculation methodology shall be compatible with the capacity calculation methodology established for the day-ahead and intraday time frames.
 In ACER's view, the initial selection of CNECs in long-term time frames should be the same as the initial selection of CNEC applied in the day-ahead and intraday time frame.
 Therefore, the LT CCM determines the CNECs by means of reference to the CNECs selected under the DA CCM.
-This way the LT CCM ensures coherence in all market time units, which is vital, resulting in a uniform initial list of CNECs applicable to all timeframes.13 The only exception to this compatibility may be the new network elements that are expected to come into operation during the time frame for which the capacities are being calculated.
-Accordingly, ACER has amended Article 7 of the Proposal to mandate that the selection of CNECs is the same as selection of CNECs in the DA and ID time frame.
+This way the LT CCM ensures coherence in all market time units, which is vital, resulting in a uniform initial list of CNECs applicable to all time frames.
+The only exception to this compatibility may be the new network elements that are expected to come into operation during the time frame for which the capacities are being calculated.
+Accordingly, ACER has amended Article 7 of the Proposal to ensure that the selection of CNECs is the same as selection of CNECs in the DA and ID time frame. - (82) Some TSOs and one regulatory authority expressed concerns during the proceedings, that including additional internal CNECs would be required compared to DA and ID CCM in order to avoid an over-allocation of cross-zonal capacity in the long-term time frames causing either negative financial consequences or operational security problems.
+These TSOs and the regulatory authority explained that over-allocation of cross-zonal capacity would occur if the day-ahead cross-zonal capacities needed to be lower than long-term capacities and in such cases the costs of remuneration of LTTRs would be higher than the congestion income from reallocation of these LTTRs because not all